freelancers tennessee

 Are Freelancers Better Off Than Employees?

-The answer isn’t simple, and today we’re here to walk you through it.
+The answer isn’t simple, and today, we’re here to walk you through it.

 Con: Inconsistent Income

-Being a freelancer is much like being a boat bobbing atop a vast and uncaring sea that may surge or dip without you really understanding why or being able to predict how.
-You can even the keel a bit by saving money and cultivating a cohort of loyal customers, but it’s not an endeavor for the faint of heart.
+Being a freelancer is much like being a boat bobbing atop a vast and uncaring sea that may surge or dip without you understanding why or being able to predict how.
+You can even keel a bit by saving money and cultivating a cohort of loyal customers, but it’s not an endeavor for the faint of heart.

-Pro: Choose Your Hours
+Pro: Flexible Hours

-Unfortunately, almost all of the above is only true if you aren’t in a financially difficult position.
-For those who don’t have the money, the freedom to make your own hours becomes a desperate endeavor to squeeze as much water from a stone as possible and work as many gigs as you can.
+Unfortunately, almost all of the above is true if you aren’t in a financially difficult position.
+For those who don’t have the money, the freedom to make your hours becomes a desperate endeavor to squeeze as much water from a stone as possible and work as many gigs as you can.

 Con: No Health Insurance

-Get started now by filling out the online application form at the top of the page.
+You can start by filling out the online application form at the top of the page.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.